-- Streamlined Entry – The San Francisco CityPASS is a physical ticket booklet, and in some cases, those are your actual admission tickets.
-This means you won’t have to line up to buy tickets at every attraction – you already have them.
-This applies to the California Academy of Science, the Aquarium, and the Zoo, you can skip the ticket line and head directly to the entrance with your ticket or ticket booklet in hand.
-For the other attractions, you will have to present your booklet at the ticketing window and make an exchange.
+- Streamlined Entry — The San Francisco CityPASS includes tickets to each attraction, and in some cases, those are your actual admission tickets.
+At the California Academy of Science, the Aquarium, and the Zoo, you can skip the ticket line and head directly to the entrance with your ticket or ticket booklet in hand.
+For the other attractions, you will have to present your ticket or booklet at the ticketing window and make an exchange.

-- Valid for Nine Days – Unlike some sightseeing passes, the San Francisco CityPASS is valid for nine days once you use it for the first time.
-Having nine days to visit five attractions means you have plenty of time to relax and do other things.
-There’s no need to worry about fitting everything in – breathe, you have time.
+- Valid for Nine Days — Unlike some sightseeing passes, the San Francisco CityPASS is valid for nine days once you use it for the first time.
+Having nine days to visit four attractions means you have plenty of time to relax and do other things.
+There’s no need to worry about fitting everything in — breathe, you have time.